raitisg/integersnake/readme.md

 I got hooked on the idea and quickly made simplified clone of the integersnake.com to make phonegap version for myself to play when there is no internet access.

-## Installation
+## Android app

+Android version of this game atvailable at [Google Play](https://play.google.com/store/apps/details?id=lv.cookie.integersnake).

-No need for installation, but if you want to make Phonegap/Cordova version, this is fully compatible with no additional plugins.
+If you want to make Phonegap/Cordova version yourself, this project is fully compatible with no additional plugins.

 ## Usage